 The result is a comprehensive survey of more than 100 pages, written with the help of experts from children’s hospitals around the country, measuring the quality of care in ten pediatric specialties.
 The Best Children’s Hospitals rankings, published separately from the adult hospital list (Best Hospitals), are meant for families of children with serious illnesses, who may be traveling many miles to get the best care available.

 The introduction of rankings to the pediatric side of the health care industry was unprecedented.
-Feedback from experts in the field indicates that Best Children’s Hospitals has changed the way practitioners and researchers seek to improve quality.
+Feedback from experts in the field over the past decade indicates that Best Children’s Hospitals has changed the way practitioners and researchers seek to measure and improve quality.

 Health Care and Survey Experts with Genuine Stake in the Project